 Mostly you need enthusiasm, plus a willingness to dress up, apply make-up, and generally be an idiot on stage!
 The only time you get asked to show what you can do on your own (the webmaster’s definition of ‘audition’) is when you ask to be chosen for a principal role in a show or to sing solo at a concert

 You also need time, though some members manage to ‘double’ at the Kirkcaldy and Edinburgh Societies!
-Most years rehearsals for our main show in February start in late August, and we start preparing in mid-March for a summer, which is mainly for raising funds, but also gives solo opportunities to a wider range of members.
+Most years rehearsals for our main show in February start in late August, and we start preparing in mid-March for a concert, usually held in June, which is mainly for raising funds, but also gives solo opportunities to a wider range of members.
 [Because of holidays and work commitments, not every member sings at both show and concert, but we try and encourage this]

 What experience do I need?

 We have members of all ages, and with a wide variety of experience from almost nothing to 50+ years.
 So there is no problem about not having been on stage before, or not being much (or indeed anything) of a sight-reader, provided that you are prepared to practice and to stay concentrated on what you are doing.
 At the end of the day, however, being able to remember your lines and movements, and still sing your own part, helps enormously!
 But that is what rehearsals are for, and G&S is a ‘team sport’ where we all try to help each other.

 Mostly it involves being there when needed!
 Chorus rehearsals are in Limekilns on Wednesday evenings, with rehearsals on Monday evenings for principals: most run from 7.30pm to 9.30pm.
 However, during the month or six weeks before a show, rehearsals are also held on Sunday afternoons.
 We take it in turns to help serve interval refreshments – opportunity for a blether as well as a rest.